Skip to main content

 While restoring GH levels provides systemic benefits, other peptides are utilized for more specific age-related concerns, from metabolic dysfunction to sexual health and tissue repair.

 For sexual health, PT-141 (Bremelanotide) operates through a completely different mechanism.
-It is a melanocortin receptor agonist that works within the to directly influence pathways of sexual desire and arousal.
+It is a melanocortin receptor agonist that works within the central nervous system to directly influence pathways of sexual desire and arousal.
 Unlike medications that target blood flow, PT-141 acts on the hypothalamus to increase sexual motivation, making it a valuable tool for addressing age-related declines in libido in both men and women.

-For and recovery, BPC-157, a peptide derived from a protein found in the stomach, has shown remarkable pro-healing properties.
+For tissue repair and recovery, BPC-157, a peptide derived from a protein found in the stomach, has shown remarkable pro-healing properties.
 It accelerates the repair of various tissues, including muscle, tendon, and ligament, by promoting angiogenesis (the formation of new blood vessels) and modulating inflammation.
 This makes it a powerful adjunct for recovering from injuries that become more frequent and slower to heal with age.

 Combining different peptide classes allows for a multi-faceted approach to addressing the complex biological changes of aging.